kashw2/My-Brain/Information Communication Technology/Networking/OSI Model.md

 ## Network Frames

-Network Frames or as they are more commonly referred to as **Frames** make up individual segments of a packet such as the:
+Network Frames or as they are more commonly referred to as **Frames** make up individual headers from other layers such as:
 - MAC header [[#1.
 Physical Layer]]
 - IP header [[#3.
 Network Layer]]
 - TCP header [[#4.
 Network Layer]]